Ubud

 Ayung River - If your kids are 8 and over, take a water rafting trip down the Ayung River.
 It's a great way to see this deep, lush river gorge.

 Alternatively, you can walk on paths along the Ayung River in Sayan.
-The paths are somewhat steep, but marvelously jungly.
-Use the swaying wooden slat brides to cross over the river to Bongkasa (the kids loved it, but not recommended if you have vertigo).
+The paths are somewhat steep, but marvelously jungly, bridge crosses over to Bongkasa village.

 Monkey Forest - It's fun to see mischievous monkeys scrambling and scurrying around the immense roots of the banyan trees and lush tropical vegetation.
 You can certainly see the monkeys up close - they may come up to pluck at your legs, but please don't feed them.